 Financial Literacy in the Classroom

 SAF, with the support of Genworth Canada, is partnering with high school teachers to offer students the opportunity to build confidence and competence in making financial decisions as they prepare for a healthy financial future.
-We offer supports and resources that can be used inside or outside the classroom to enhance students’ knowledge of important financial topics in the areas of banking, investments, credit, income management and budgeting, economics, accounting, home ownership, post-secondary education financing and ethics and fraud awareness.
+We offer supports and resources that can be used inside or outside the classroom to enhance students’ knowledge of important financial topics in the areas of banking, investments, credit, income management and budgeting, economics, accounting, home ownership, ethics and fraud awareness and post-secondary education financing.

 Students and teachers looking for a challenge can use our resources to prepare for the Financial Literacy Competition (FLC), a comprehensive and challenging competition experience that takes place twice per year in May and December.
 See further details below.

-Competition Date: May (date will be released in February) and December (date will be released in September)
+Competition Date: May (date will be released in February) and December (December 5, 2018)

 Delivery: In class, online using the Mobius platform by Maplesoft